Rokasl/CS408_project/report/source/12_chapter_5.md

 let fs = [(f, (h, pse)) | DF f h pse <- ds] ++ builtins
 ```

-However their current definitions are a bit different compared to others which are generated.
+However their current definitions are a bit different.
-Compiler is not able to
+The compiler is not able to
-give them meaning because he does not know how to manipulate two integer expressions; instead compiler
+give them meaning because it does not know how to manipulate two integer expressions; instead compiler
 must pass this functionality
 to the abstract machine, which can interpret those expressions and apply wanted arithmetic operation.
-Compiler codes wanted arithmetic operation into the function definition, like this:
+The compiler codes wanted arithmetic operation into the function definition, like this:

 ```haskell
 DF "minus" [] [...], EV "x" :$ [EV "y", EV "y"]
 ```

-":$" means application, compiler tries to apply integer variable "x" to list of integer variables "y",
+":$" means application, compiler tries to apply integer variable "x" to a list of integer variables "y",
 which initially does not make any sense.
-However, machine has encoded semantics for this situation,
+However, machine has encoded semantics for this situation.
-therefore if integer is applied to a list of arguments that could only mean one of
+If integer, therefore, is applied to a list of arguments that could only mean one of
-two things, either that integer needs to be added to first element of the list or substracted from it.
+two things, either that integer needs to be added to the first element of the list or subtracted  from it.
-Machine determinse this by looking how many elements are in the list and applies the correct opperation
+The machine determines the arithmetic operation by looking how many elements are in the argument list and
-accordingly.
+applies the correct operation accordingly.

 ```javascript
 if (args.length === 2) { // minus